 Principle and Interest

-The first item on your house note will be the Principle and Interest calculation for the original amount of your loan.
+The first item on your house note will be the Principle and Interest (P&I) calculation based on the original amount of your loan.
 Using a good Mortgage Calculator, simply plug in the current interest rate and the number of years.

 The Mortgage Calculator on my website not only provides you the monthly amount of principle and interest, it will also give you a printout of the accumulated principle and interest over the term of the loan.

-Most mortgages are written using 30 yrs.
+Most mortgages are written for 30 yrs.
 However, if you plug in 15 years, you can see the difference in the amount of the payment.
-If you feel comfortable with a higher monthly payment, you will be able to pay down the principle much sooner and save a considerable amount of interest.
+If you feel comfortable with a little bit higher monthly payment, you will be able to pay down the principle much sooner and save a considerable amount of interest.